I wrote a long post called “I Need An Operation,” taking you with me on my journey to, through and after a mega major surgery out-of-town.

 Yes, it was that simple.
 But it took an amazing amount of effort and goodwill to accomplish.

 My first step was to call the spine center in which my surgeon practiced.
 I did NOT go through the receptionist.
 I did not use the general hospital phone number.
 I needed to talk to someone who had the authority to make a decision about getting me in DURING MY FIRST PHONE CALL.
-Knowing how to do this will save lots of time and effort.
+Knowing how to do this is a fortunate advantage of being a health advocate.

 Learning: I opted to talk to my surgeon’s surgery scheduler.